Sochacki Park Water Quality Improvement Project

 Project Number: BC-14

 A feasibility study for this project was approved in September 2023.
 A hearing on the project was also held in September with no comments from the public.
 Following the public hearing the project was officially ordered.
-Project design is slated for 2024 with construction beginning in potentially in late 2024.
+Project design and construction is being coordinated by Three Rivers Park District.
+Project design began in summer 2024 with testing of the soil in various locations to measure potential soil contamination through a "Phase II Environmental Assessment."
+This assessment was completed in October 2024.

 Funding for this project is slated to come from multiple sources including up to $600,000 of BCWMC Capital Improvement Program funds.
 These funds are collected from taxpayers across the whole watersheds.
-Funding will also come from Three Rivers Park District and the cities of Golden Valley and Robbinsdale.
-Grant funding is also being sought.
+Additionally, Three Rivers Park District received more than $1.6 million in Federal Community Project Funding for this project, sponsored by Minnesota Congresswoman Ilhan Omar.
+A Hennepin County Environmental Response Fund grant was also awarded to this project.

 Project Description

-This project in the cities of Robbinsdale and Golden Valley will reduce total phosphorus by approximately 68 lbs/year, improving water quality within MnDNR protected wetlands (Grimes Pond, South Rice Pond, and North Rice Pond) and Bassett Creek, reducing chronic erosion and sedimentation, improving aquatic vegetation, enhancing buffers and wildlife habitat, and improving recreation and educational opportunities.
+This project in the cities of Robbinsdale and Golden Valley will reduce total phosphorus by approximately 66 lbs/year, improving water quality within MnDNR protected wetlands (Grimes Pond, South Rice Pond, and North Rice Pond) and Bassett Creek, reducing chronic erosion and sedimentation, improving aquatic vegetation, enhancing buffers and wildlife habitat, and improving recreation and educational opportunities.
 This is a joint project with multiple partners and multiple funding sources.
-BMP recommendations are based on a subwatershed assessment completed in 2022.
 Project components include:

 Structural Best Management Practices:– Construction of two new stormwater ponds, expansion of an existing stormwater pond, and filtration system in South Halifax Park– Clear debris from stormwater pipe inlets/outlets, remove sediment deposits, stabilize erosion